JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/FEDRAMP_DEPLOYMENT_CONSIDERATIONS.md

 </div>

 <div style="border-left: 5px solid #B22234; padding-left: 15px; margin: 20px 0; background-color: #F0F4FF; box-shadow: 0 2px 4px rgba(0,0,0,0.1);">
-ForgeBoard NX is committed to the highest standards of quality, security, and documentation, as exemplified by our <a href="../forgeboard-frontend/src/assets/documentation/VISUAL-STANDARDS.md">Visual Standards & Documentation Guide</a>.
+ForgeBoard is committed to the highest standards of quality, security, and documentation, as exemplified by our <a href="../forgeboard-frontend/src/assets/documentation/VISUAL-STANDARDS.md">Visual Standards & Documentation Guide</a>.
 This commitment is a powerful asset when considering rigorous compliance frameworks like FedRAMP.
 This document clarifies how these internal standards support FedRAMP aspirations and how various deployment environments fit into this strategy.
 </div>

 ## <span style="color:#B22234; font-weight:bold;">1.
 The Power of Rigorous Internal Standards</span>